Frequently asked questions

 While a certificate is cheaper than a degree in cybersecurity, it takes longer and costs more.
 While the degree offers a wide range of knowledge that can be applied in many industries, it has less hands-on skills.

 On February 20, 2021, the average cybersecurity professional salary in America was $112974.
-The average cybersecurity salary is $65,000 (25th%) – $145,000 (75th%) Entry levels typically have lower salaries but offer exceptional work opportunities with greater responsibility and higher mobility.
+The average cybersecurity salary is $65,000 (25th%) – $145,000 (75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.

 Can I really finish the training in 5 weeks?

-Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).
+Microsoft and the Computing Technology Industry Association, (CompTIA), are internationally recognized industry representatives who developed the Cyber Security IT Professional program curriculum, which is designed to complete your training in five weeks (or ten weeks if you choose evening classes).
+They also created the hands-on labs.

 How can I get a job in Cybersecurity without a degree